Perspective | Trump Plaza was blown up in Atlantic City, and D.C.’s 1st Amendment display is in pieces.

 I watched self-proclaimed patriots on their way to storm the Capitol on Jan.
 6, seemingly confounded by some of the amendment’s 45 words.

-“Woo hoo!,” yelled a platinum blonde woman, having read the amendment only up to the “religion” part.
+“Woo hoo!” yelled a platinum-blond woman, having read the amendment only up to the “religion” part.
 She took a few pictures of it.

 “Do y’all know who said that?
 Whose quote is it?” she asked some of her friends.
 They had no idea.